• Birds

 A lot of their time is spent on the ground, learning to find food; they can hop up into bushes to get away from predators.
 They have to spend time on the ground to enable space to practice flying and building the strength in their wing muscles, this is perfectly natural and normal, as they cannot do this in the confines of their nest.

 Monitor from a distance to see that the parent birds return.
-Juvenile corvids are fed pretty constantly, throughout daylight hours, so, if a parent bird does not return within a few hours, contact your local rescue centre for help.
+Juvenile corvids are fed pretty constantly, throughout daylight hours, so, if a parent bird does not return within several hours, contact your local rescue centre for help.

 Most years, we get approximately 30 – 40 juvenile corvids, of all species, brought in to us that simply did not need to come in, due to the reasons stated above.